Venice Biennale 2026: Tickets, Dates & Practical Guide

 Yes, the Biennale closes every Monday except during special weeks.
 Check the official calendar for exceptions — some Mondays in May, June, September, and November stay open.

 Venice during the Biennale is at its most culturally charged.
 If you're spending more than a day, the Doge's Palace is 15 minutes from both venues and covers Venice's political history — a good counterbalance to contemporary art.
+The Gallerie dell'Accademia is also running Marina Abramović: Transforming Energy through 19 October 2026, timed to this Biennale and threaded through its Renaissance rooms.
 For other Italian museums, see our Rome and Florence guides.

 Last verified: April 2026